Domaine Armand Rousseau Père & Fils Chambertin-Clos de Bèze Grand Cru 2012

 I didn't find any particularly stunning or breathtaking flavours or aromas.
 I can only say that this wine's performance was... correct.
 I had originally hoped for more complex layers, but unfortunately, I felt its expression was relatively simple, not very complex.
 It was just quite elegant and graceful.

 Medium deep garnet, ruby core with medium light garnet rim .
 This is quite meaty and deep on the nose , with earthy dark cherry , porcini , sweet blackberry and spiced sous bois .
 On the palate this is quite severe and serious , darker fruits , ripe blackberry , cherry and hint of blackcurrant, herbal hints.
 Quite gritty , slightly drying tannins , fresh acidity .
 Earthy , dusty dark cherry edged finish , ok medium length.
 Quite ambitious for a village and arguably not ready yet , tannins need a little more time to integrate.
-From now and over the next 5 years, if not longer . — 18 days ago
+From now and over the next 5 years, if not longer . — a month ago